 As shorthand, we shall also say that $\boldpi_k$ is $\tuplek$-supervised. \end{definition} For corruption-robustness, nested active sets ensure that less robust base learners $\ell$ always select policies that are Q-supervised from the Q-supervisors $\tuple_{k,\ell'}$ of all more robust base learners $\ell'>\ell$.
 In particular, under-robust base learners $\ell<\lst$ select policies Q-supervised from Q-supervisor~$\tuple_{k,\lst}$.

-\paragraph{UCB visitation ratio.} The above two principles are rather minimal; correct confidence intervals and disallow selecting provably suboptimal actions.
-Unfortunately, as shown in \Cref{thm:uniform_elim_lower_bound}, and as is well understood in the reinforcmenent learning folklore, selecting actions uniformly from confidence intervals does not suffice for bounded regret.
+\xhdr{UCB visitation ratio.} The above two principles are rather minimal: impose correct confidence intervals and disallow selecting provably suboptimal actions.
+Unfortunately, as shown in Appendix~\ref{app:lower_bound_active_arm_elimination}, and as is well understood in the RL folklore, selecting actions uniformly from confidence intervals does not suffice for bounded regret.
 In particular, this seems to rule out elimination-based approaches for corruption-robust learning as the one proposed in \cite{LykourisMiPa18}.

-The reason this elimination is insufficient is because the confidence intervals developed for the Q-function require accurately estimating the reward of future actions.
+The reason why this elimination is insufficient is because the confidence intervals developed for the Q-function require accurately estimating the reward of future actions.
 Without corruptions, this accuracy is typically ensured by selecting policies which execute the principle of optimism uncertainly, selecting policies $\pigreedk$ which maximized the upper estimate of the Q-function $\qupk$.